- Define developmentally appropriate physical activity.

 We can also learn a great deal from other programs.
 The following videos highlight the work that is being done to promote physical development in child-development centers and school-age programs.
 As you watch these examples, think about whether and how you could incorporate ideas into your own programs.

 Assessing environments and providing feedback is an important part of your job.
-There are a variety of tools that can help you.
-Environment Rating Scales are great tools to help assess your program’s environment.
-You can download and use the example below: The Head Start Body Start Play Space Assessment.
+There are a variety of tools that can help.
+Environment Rating Scales help assess your program’s environment.
+Use the example below: Play Space Assessment (by Head Start Body Start National Center for Physical Development and Outdoor Play).
 It is designed to evaluate environments for children ages 3 to 5.
-You can also download the School Age Space Assessment.
+You can also use the School-Age Space Assessment.

 There are a variety of resources that you can use to help staff members find appropriate physical activities for children and youth.
 You have learned about many of them in this course.
 One additional resource is the website called PE Central.
 It is designed for physical educators, but many of the lessons are applicable to child-development center and school-age programs.
 The PE Central Tip Sheet below will help you explore the site with staff and offer suggestions for incorporating physical activity in fun and meaningful ways.